Islam introduced women’s rights for the first time in the Arabian Peninsula:

 While most intelligent people in Muslim countries understand that not all Western women degrade themselves to make a living or to survive, similarly, most intelligent people in the West also recognize the deep respect Islam and Muslims have for women, particularly their mothers.

-However, it’s important to remember that Muslim critics often overlook their own history.
-For instance, Muslim women had the right to ownership as early as 562 AD, while women in the West didn’t gain similar rights until the 19th century.
-For example, England passed the Married Women’s Property Act in 1882, the USA in 1848, and France followed in 1907.
-Any historian will tell you that, unfortunately, for much of history, women in the West were considered spiritually inferior to men and were denied basic rights.
+For example, Muslim women had the right to own property as early as the 7th century, while women in the West only obtained similar rights in the 19th century.
+England passed the Married Women’s Property Act in 1882, the United States followed in 1848, and France in 1907.

 Basic human rights: